Abdulrehman-Jafer/File_Uploader_NodeJS/README.md

 <h1>File_Uploader_NodeJS</h1>
 <p>This is a very simple pure NodeJS TCP-Application.
 In this app you can upload any file from the client to the server and that's it.
-But the way I did it is very basic and very easy to grasp! (at least for me!).</p>
+But the way I did it in a simple way that is very easy to grasp! (at least for me!).</p>
 <p>Follow the following steps.</p>
 <ul>
   <li>Clone the Repository!</li>